saint-lascivious/munin-pihole-plugins/README.md

 * Wait at least five minutes

 ## Step Four: Monitor
-* Navigate to http://127.0.0.1/munin to view the Munin monitoring interface
+* Navigate to http://SERVER_HOSTNAME_OR_IP/munin in your browser to view the Munin monitoring interface

 ## Full Help Text